A Kernel for Multi-Parameter Persistent Homology: Abstract

 \section{Abstract}

 Topological data analysis and its main method, persistent homology, provide a toolkit for computing topological information of high-dimensional and noisy data sets.
-Kernels for one-parameter persistent homology have been established to connect persistent homology with machine learning techniques.
+Kernels for one-parameter persistent homology have been established to connect persistent homology with machine learning techniques with applicability on shape analysis, recognition and classification.
 We contribute a kernel construction for multi-parameter persistence by integrating a one-parameter kernel weighted along straight lines.
 We prove that our kernel is stable and efficiently computable, which establishes a theoretical connection between topological data analysis and machine learning for multivariate data analysis.